 Business Proposal: Practice Makes Perfect

 Writing a business proposal can be very intimidating at first but it gets much easier over time.
 Certain sections, like the Executive Summary, will become second nature to you.
 And as you write more proposals, you’ll acquire more data in regards to what works and what doesn’t.
 You’ll be able to discern the key characteristics of a successful proposal and maintain those characteristics moving forward.
 Eventually, you’ll develop general strategies and guidelines for each section.
-Future proposals will basically write themselves.
+Future proposals will essentially write themselves.